JedLee6/Top150-LeetCode-Quick-Review-Notes/09_Binary_Tree_General/071_Binary_Tree_General_101._Symmetric_Tree.md

  *     }
  * }
  */
 public class Solution {
     // Main method to check if a tree is symmetric public boolean isSymmetric(TreeNode root) {
         // A tree is symmetric if it is empty or if its left and right subtrees are mirrors return root == null || isMirror(root.left, root.right);
     }
     // Helper method to check if two trees are mirrors of each other private boolean isMirror(TreeNode left, TreeNode right) {
-        // If both nodes are null, they are mirrors if (left == null && right == null) {
+        // If both nodes are null, they are mirrors of each other if (left == null && right == null) {
             return true;
         }

-        // If one node is null and the other is not, they are not mirrors if (left == null || right == null) {
+        // If one node is null and the other is not, they are not mirrors of each other if (left == null || right == null) {
             return false;
         }
+        // If the values of two nodes are different, the tree is not symmetric if (left.val != right.val) {
+            return false;
+        }

-        // Check if the current nodes have the same value and if their respective children are mirrors return left.val == right.val && isMirror(left.left, right.right) && isMirror(left.right, right.left);
+        // Check if their respective subtrees are mirrors return isMirror(left.left, right.right) && isMirror(left.right, right.left);
     }
 }
 ```